-\paragraph{Notation.} We denote vectors in bold font and scalars/matrices in capital letters.
+We denote vectors in bold font and scalars/matrices in capital letters.
 A vector is said to be $K$-sparse if it has at most $K$ non-zero entires.
-The list of indices of non-zero entries of a sparse vector is termed its support; the support of a vector $\bfs$ is denoted as $\Omega_\bfs$.
-The $\ell_0$-norm of a vector is the number of non-zero entries.
+The support of a sparse vector $\bfs$, denoted as $\Omega_\bfs$, is the set of the indices of its non-zero entries.
+The $\ell_0$-norm of a sparse vector is the number of non-zero entries or equivalently the cardinality of its support.
 Finally, given a dictionary $D \in \reals^{N \times T}$ and a support set $\Omega$, $D_{|\Omega}$ refers to the matrix of size $N\times | \Omega |$ formed by selecting columns of $D$ corresponding to the elements of $\Omega$; similarly, given a vector $\bfs$, $\bfs_{|\Omega}$ refers to an $|\Omega|$-dimensional vector formed by selecting entries in $\bfs$ corresponding to $\Omega$.